Canada (2015- )

 Canada was ordered by its Supreme Court to undertake an experiment in euthanasia and assisted suicide.
 The initial terms of the experiment were very broad – a person’s death “must be reasonably foreseeable” and no objective assessment of a person’s assertion of suffering is allowed.

-This initial experiment has confirmed that euthanasia is much more readily taken up and normalised than assisted suicide with 10,064 deaths (3.3% of all deaths in Canada) from euthanasia in 2021 - up 32.4% from 2020.
+This experiment has confirmed that euthanasia is much more readily taken up and normalised than assisted suicide with 13,421 deaths (4.1% of all deaths in Canada) from euthanasia in 2022 - up 31.2% from 2021.

-From 21 March 2021 the requirement that "death be reasonably foreseeable" was abolished, opening the way to an expansion of euthanasia for people with chronic but not terminal conditions, with 219 cases reported for 2021.
+From 21 March 2021 the requirement that "death be reasonably foreseeable" was abolished, opening the way to an expansion of euthanasia for people with chronic but not terminal conditions, with 463 cases reported for 2022 -59% of these involving the euthanasia of a woman whose death was not reasonably foreseeable.

 History of legalisation